Why doodling is important?

 It is safe to say that doodling in fact offers a lot of advantages that may not seem as evident at first glance.
 But when one looks into doodles closer, the drawing style actually does a lot in terms of improving one’s mental state and overall state of mind.

-Check out the doodles going on in the background of this artwork.
+Check out the doodles and drawings going on in the background of this artwork.

 Mixed media on Paper (unframed) A1 size 59cm x 84cm.